Netherlands: Education

 Education in the Netherlands is compulsory between the ages of 5 and 16.
 If a child does not have a "starting qualification" (HAVO, VWO or MBO 2+ degree) they are still forced to attend classes until they achieve such a qualification or reach the age of 18.

 Children in the Netherlands attend elementary school from (on average) ages 4 to 12.
-It has eight grades and first is facultative.
+It has eight grades and the first is facultative.
 Based on an aptitude test, the eighth grade teacher's recommendation and the opinion of the pupil's parents or caretakers, a choice is made for one of the three main streams of secondary education.
-After completing a particular stream, a pupil may still continue in the penultimate year of the next stream.

 The VMBO has four grades and is subdivided over several levels.
 Successfully completing the VMBO results in a low-level vocational degree that grants access to the MBO.
 The MBO (middle-level applied education) is a form of education that primarily focuses on teaching a practical trade or a vocational degree.
 With the MBO certification, a student can apply for the HBO.
 The HAVO has 5 grades and allows for admission to the HBO.
 The HBO (higher professional education) are universities of professional education (applied sciences) that award professional bachelor's degrees; similar to polytechnic degrees.
 An HBO degree gives access to the university system.
 The VWO (comprising atheneum and gymnasium) has 6 grades and prepares for studying at a research university.
-Universities offer a three-year bachelor's degree, followed by a one or two-year master's degree, which in turn can be followed by a four or five-year doctoral degree programme.
+Universities offer a three-year bachelor's degree, followed by a one or two-year master's degree, which in turn can be followed by a doctoral degree programme.

 Doctoral candidates in the Netherlands are generally non-tenured employees of a university.
-All Dutch schools and universities are publicly funded and managed with the exception of religious schools that are publicly funded but not managed by the state even though requirements are necessary for the funding to be authorised.
-Dutch universities have a tuition fee of about 2,000 euros a year for students from the Netherlands and the European Union.
-The amount is about 10,000 euros for non-EU students.
+All Dutch schools and universities are publicly funded and managed with the exception of religious schools.
+Dutch universities have a tuition fee of about 2,000 euros a year for students from the Netherlands and the EU, and 15,000 euros for non-EU students.